Vision

 —David Jacobson, Bay Area Development Consultant

-• Sustainability: Green buildings, native landscaping, solar energy, and water conservation
+• Sustainability: green buildings, native landscaping, solar energy, and water conservation

-• Health, safety, and security: Walkways with no cars, quiet, clean air, defendable space
+• Health, safety, and security: walkways with no cars, quiet, clean air, defendable space

 • Appealing design: attractive building facades, walkways, and landscaping

-• Community: A secure, friendly community balancing privacy and neighborliness
+• Community: a secure, friendly community balancing privacy and neighborliness